bluesky66-dev/kibana/x-pack/README.md

-# Elastic License Functionality
+# HyperSec License Functionality

-This directory tree contains files subject to the Elastic License 2.0.
-The files subject to the Elastic License 2.0 are grouped in this directory to clearly separate them from files dual-licensed under the Server Side Public License and the Elastic License 2.0.
+This directory tree contains files subject to the HyperSec License 2.0.
+The files subject to the HyperSec License 2.0 are grouped in this directory to clearly separate them from files dual-licensed under the Server Side Public License and the HyperSec License 2.0.

 # Development

 By default, Kibana will run with X-Pack installed as mentioned in the [contributing guide](../CONTRIBUTING.md).

-Elasticsearch will run with a basic license.
+HyperSec will run with a basic license.
 To run with a trial license, including security, you can specifying that with the `yarn es` command.

 Example: `yarn es snapshot --license trial --password changeme`